katahiromz/EGA/EGA-Manual.md

 EGA>
 ```

-To quit EGA, please enter "`exit`".
+To quit EGA, please enter `exit`.

 The syntax of the EGA is similar to one or more function call(s) of C language.
 But, every operator in EGA is a function.

-Enter "`help`" to see all the EGA functions:
+Enter `help` to see all the EGA functions:

 ```txt
 EGA> help;